writethedocs/www/docs/conf/portland/2023/health.rst

 * Provide a negative COVID-19 test upon entry to the event for the first time.
 * The test must be a PCR, NAAT, or Antigen test taken within 48 hours of picking up your badge on-site.
 * The test may NOT be an unproctored at-home test.
-Tests must be administered by a verified provider, either locally in Vancouver or virtually before you travel from your home city (if time permits).
+Tests must be administered by a verified provider, either locally in Portland or virtually before you travel from your home city (if time permits).
 * The test results must include your name and the date and time of the test.

 If you are unable to take a test before the event, we will have a rapid test on-site for you to use to gain entry.